 - “Cream cheese” filling

 - Make the dough.
 Mix almond flour and powdered sugar with a whisk until no lumps remain.
-Add egg white and almond extract.
+Lightly beat the egg white until it’s bubbly (but not frothy).
+Add beaten egg white and almond extract to the flour and sugar mixture.
 Mix with a spoon until it starts to combine, and then mix with your hands until smooth.
 Wrap in plastic and freeze for 30 minutes or refrigerate for a few hours.
 You can also chill this dough overnight.

 - Take half of the chopped almonds and place them on a lined baking sheet.
-Toast them in the preheated oven for about 3 minutes.
+Toast them in the preheated oven for 6-8 minutes.
 Watch them carefully while they’re baking!
 They’ll toast very fast and they will continue to brown after you take them out.
 Once they’re light brown, take them out and move to a bowl to cool.
+You can put them in the fridge to speed up cooling.

-- When the toasted almonds have cooled, mix all of the spices in a small bowl: sesame seeds, poppy seeds, salt, toasted almonds, and untoasted chopped almonds.
+- When the toasted almonds have cooled, mix 1 teaspoon of each of the spices in a small bowl: sesame seeds, poppy seeds, salt, toasted almonds, and untoasted chopped almonds.

 - Make the egg wash.
 Mix egg white with 1 tablespoon water in a small bowl.
 Set aside.

-- Once the dough has chilled, use a kitchen scale to divide it into 20 gram pieces.
-Clean your hands before you start rolling them out (the bagels will look smoother this way).
+- Once the dough has chilled, use a kitchen scale to divide it into 20 gram (or 1 tablespoon) pieces.
+Rinse your hands before you start rolling them out (the bagels will look smoother this way) and again when they start to get sticky.
 You should have about 12-14 20g piece of dough.
-Roll each piece until it is about 8-9cm long, and taper the ends slightly.
+Roll each piece until it is about 10cm long, and taper the ends slightly.
 Then shape it into a circle, and smooth out the overlapping piece with your fingers.

-- Spread buttercream frosting onto the bottom of one cookie, and top with another.
+- Spread buttercream frosting onto the bottom (flat side) of one cookie, and smooth with an angled spatula or knife.
+Top with another cookie to create a sandwich.
 Tada!
 You should have 6 little everything bagel sandwich cookies.
 Yum.

-You could probably also use actual cream cheese for this, or even cream cheese frosting.
+You could also use store bought frosting (I won’t judge), or even add green sprinkles for “chives”.
 Let me know if you try a different filling, I’d love to hear what you think!